White House Correspondents' Dinner shooting suspect set to appear in federal court

 Before the shooting, Allen allegedly sent his family members what the White House is calling a manifesto, stating he wanted to target members of the Trump administration, a White House official told NPR.

+Court documents unsealed Monday included an email Allen allegedly sent to family and others, which said, "Administration officials (not including Mr. Patel)" would be considered "targets, prioritized from highest-ranking to lowest."

+He also wrote about his "rules of engagement," which stated he was not interested in targeting hotel security, Capitol Police, National Guard, hotel employees or guests.
+Secret Service, he wrote, were only targets "if necessary, and to be incapacitated nonlethally if possible."

-That official also said Allen's sister had spoken with law enforcement, telling them her brother had a tendency to make radical statements and had alluded to a plan to do "something" to fix the world's problems.
+A White House official told NPR that Allen's sister had spoken with law enforcement, telling them her brother had a tendency to make radical statements and had alluded to a plan to do "something" to fix the world's problems.

 According to his sister, Allen purchased two handguns and a shotgun that he stored at his parents' home without their knowledge.